nicoaira/rna_triplet_generator_py/README.md

 ## Performance Notes

-- Use `--num_workers > 1` for parallel processing on multi-core systems
-- Adjust `--batch_size` based on available memory
 - Enable `--debug` for detailed execution logging
 - The ViennaRNA dependency is required for RNA folding functionality